Creating custom toolbar controls for Excel

 Control adapters

-All Office applications have different window architectures.
+AAll Office applications have different window architectures.
 All Office windows themselves are different.
-All control adapters of Toolbar Controls have a unified programming interface but different internal architectures that take into account the windows architecture of a corresponding application.
+All our control adapters have a unified programming interface but different internal architectures that take into account the windows architecture of the corresponding applications.
 All features of all control adapters are described below.

 Outlook